REIKI TIPS

 8. HANDS ON vs HOVERING REIKI

-12. CLIENT TESTIMONIALS AND REPUTATION
+9. CLIENT TESTIMONIALS AND REPUTATION

-Pay attention to the energy and feel of the Practitioner through the eyes of their clients: their character, ability to hold space, and the depth of their Reiki experience, as reflected in client outcomes.
+Pay extra attention to the energy and feel of the Practitioner through the eyes of their clients: their character, ability to hold space, and the depth of their Reiki experience, as reflected in client outcomes.

 Recommendation: Read reviews on Google and the Practitioner's website and get a feel for the Reiki Practitioner.
 Trust your gut feeling as you read them.

-13. WEBSITE AND SOCIAL MEDIA
+10. WEBSITE AND SOCIAL MEDIA

 Take time to explore the Practitioner’s website and social media pages, as these often offer valuable insight into their style, values, and approach to Reiki.